China

 How to Recycle Plastic for Reuse

-Before entering the plastic recycling machine, plastics are sorted according to resin type, either manually or mechanically by material and color.
-After sorting, the plastic recycling machine removes debris, crushes, washes, dries, and pelletizes the plastic to form new polymers for reuse.
+Before entering the plastic recycling machine, the plastic is sorted according to resin type, either manually or mechanically by material and color.
+Once sorted, the plastic recycling machine removes the debris, crushes, washes, dries and pellets the plastic to form new polymers for reuse.

-Once the plastic is recycled, the new pellets can be made into brand-new products.
-We can provide a complete solution for plastic recycling.
+Once the plastic is recycled, the new pellets can be made into brand new products.
+We can provide a complete plastic recycling solution.